Tugdual-G/TrimeshViewer/README.md

   // Computing the curvature to define the colors of the rendered object.

-  // get_mean_curvature takes one_ring as an argument to make explicit that the
+  // get_mean_curvature takes one_ring as argument to make explicit that the
   // method depends on the one-ring. mesh.set_one_ring();
   std::vector<double> kn = mesh.get_mean_curvature(mesh.one_ring);